U3A ALLIANCE AUSTRALIA – A BRIEF HISTORY

 After interstate communication, a first meeting of the Presidents of the NSW, Victorian and ACT Networks together with U3A Online took place in Orange, in conjunction with the NSW U3A Network conference in March 2009, to establish U3A Alliance Australia (U3AAA).
 Since that time the Alliance of U3As in South Australia, the Queensland U3A Network and the U3A UWA – representing Western Australia – have joined U3AAA.

-The Alliance is currently formed through and operates on the basis of a Memorandum of Understanding.
-The business name ‘U3A Alliance Australia’ has been registered, pending a more formal organisational system and Dr Barry Jones AO has accepted to be the Patron of the Alliancce.
+The Alliance is currently formed through and operates on the basis of a Memorandum of Understanding (Revised 28 March 2017).
+The business name ‘U3A Alliance Australia’ has been registered, pending a more formal organisational system and Dr Barry Jones AO has accepted to be the Patron of the Alliance.

 At a meeting of U3AAA, held in Sydney on 27th April 2011, representatives of all jurisdictions were present and several decisions taken, namely: